GeekWorkCo/ios-swift-chat-ui-kit/README.md

 ## 1. Setup

-To install iOS UI Kit, you  need to first register on CometChat Dashboard.
+To install iOS UI Kit, you  need to first register on Dashboard.
 [Click here to sign up](https://app.cometchat.com/login).

 ### i.
 Get your Application Keys